openscm/pymagicc/docsrc/api.md

 MAGICCInput(self, filename=None)
 ```

-*Warning: api likely to change*

-An interface to (in future) read and write the input files used by MAGICC.
+An interface to read and write the input files used by MAGICC.

 MAGICCInput can read input files from both MAGICC6 and MAGICC7.
 It returns
 files in a common format with a common vocabulary to simplify the process
 of reading, writing and handling MAGICC data.

 The MAGICCInput, once the target input file has been loaded, can be
-treated as a pandas DataFrame.
+treated as a Pandas DataFrame.
 All the methods available to a DataFrame
 can be called on the MAGICCInput.

 ```python